top of page

 Bladder Cancer

 In the US, bladder cancer is the 6th most frequent cancer.
-Most patients are 55 years and older, and it is 4 times more common in men than women.
+Most patients are 55 years and older, and it is 4 times more common in males than females.

 AssureMDx